Passwordless authentication: The easy button towards a password-free world?

 Passwordless authentication is a holy-grail objective that always seems to be just out of reach.
 Why passwordless?
 Well, the human element is the root cause of most data breaches, with 82% stemming from stolen passwords, phishing, misuse, and errors.
 Let's not forget that users outright hate passwords.
 They slow us down, especially on small devices where it is easy to mistype passwords.
 Get rid of passwords and voilà, breach numbers are significantly reduced and users are happier!

 So, what’s the holdup?
 Well, several communities had varying measures of success, but to be effective, passwordless authentication needs to be ubiquitous.
 Fully end-to-end.

-Keep reading to learn more about how passwordless authentication works, how this approach reduces risk, and important considerations for enterprises to create a secure passwordless future.
+Keep reading to learn more about how passwordless authentication works, user experience, digital security benefits, and important considerations for enterprises to create a secure passwordless future.